thisismypassport/shrinko8/README.md

 ## Reading and writing exported formats

-Shrinko8 can also read, create (with some limitations) and modify exported carts:
+### Reading exports

+Shrinko8 can read the following exports:
 * js - Pico-8 carts exported to html+js - supply the .js file to shrinko8.
 * pod - Pico-8 carts exported as (any) executables - supply the .pod file to shrinko8.